SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

 Naturally, there is a shortcut to creating an `sf` object from a data frame with point coordinates.
+We use `st_as_sf()` with the `coords` argument to specify which columns represent the x and y coordinates of each point.
-The CRS must be specified via EPSG integer or proj4 string.
+The CRS must be specified with the argument `crs` via EPSG integer or proj4 string.